 and effectiveness of her strategic counseling.
 She works with athletes of all levels and ages to achieve

 their personal health and fitness goals.
 Karrie has experience providing nutrition counseling for high school,

 college and professional athletes.

 She was the consulting dietitian for the San Antonio Spurs since 2009 - 2017.

 Karrie holds a strong belief in the treatment of eating disorders by using a team approach.
 She works closely with psychologists, family therapists and other disciplines involved in her clients lives.
 She communicates with the therapist to ensure that every aspect of the client’s eating disorder is being addressed.
 She provides nutritional counseling for people with all types of eating disorders, all ages, both male and female.
 The majority of Karrie’s clients seek her guidance based on her extensive experience and successful treatment of individuals with eating disorders.
-Karrie has worked in the field of mental health and nutrition related disorders for over five years.
-Over the last three years, she focused exclusively on eating disorders while under the supervision of a professional mentor.
+Karrie has worked in the field of mental health and nutrition related disorders for over fifteen years.
+Karrie is a Certified Eating Disorders Registered Dietitian (CEDRD).

 - Spending several hours a day thinking about healthy food

 - Skipping foods they once enjoyed in order to eat the “right” foods.